 Thank you to all who came out to help on our gardening day!

 Once a year we have an animal blessing ceremony.
+This year the ceremony is on Sunday, September 24th, 4:30pm.
+(Rain date Oct.
+1st).
 Click here for more information.

 We’d love to hear about your experiences at our labyrinth and sacred garden.
 Share with us on our Facebook page.